IPFS Content Addressing (CID Handling)

 DO NOT mix formats within the same storage layer.

-- On-chain: all hex-encoded.
+- On-chain: the fixed

-- Off-chain (IPFS): all standard strings.
+[u8; 64]ASCII field. - Off-chain (IPFS): standard strings.

 ALWAYS validate CID format before conversion.